-Pope Francis by the Numbers
+Pope Francis by the numbers

 But in general, the public is less supportive of Francis’ issues.
-Here’s what Americans say when asked whether Francis is taking the Church in the right direction on the following social justice concerns:
+Here’s what Americans say when asked whether Francis is taking the church in the right direction on the following social justice concerns:

-- Welcoming Immigrants.
-The majority of Americans (70%) believe Francis is taking the Church in the right direction when he urges nations to be more welcoming of immigrants.
+- Welcoming Immigrants: The majority of Americans (70%) believe Francis is taking the church in the right direction when he urges nations to be more welcoming of immigrants.

-It’s important to note that these aren’t the only issues that are important to the Pope.
+These aren’t the only issues that are important to the Pope.
 He’s commented on a wide range of moral and religious issues.
 But it’s his views on social justice issues that are particularly divisive.